kendryte/k230_docs/en/01_software/pc/ISP_tuning/K230_ISP_Image_Tuning_Guide.md

 Specific operation steps:

-1. Fill in the bayer pattern, image width, bit width, and Black Level Offset values of the RAW image in Area 2;
+1. In Region 2, check the bayer pattern type of the RAW image, fill in the image width, height, and bit width, check the type of LSC correction required (Color Shading or Lumi&Color Shading), check the color temperature light source in the CCT drop-down menu, and fill in the Black Level Offset value for each channel in the offset Subtraction column;
-1. Click the "load image" button in area 1 to import the RAW image to be calibrated;
+1. Click the "load image" button in Region 1 to import the RAW image to be calibrated;
-1. The mesh node setting of area 3, the K230 ISP LSC hardware statistics are 32x16, so "symmetric 17x17 knots" can be selected for calibration;
+1. Region 3 is set for LSC knot positions.
+First, determine the number of grids.
+The hardware statistics of K230 ISP LSC are 32x16 grids, so "33Full x 17Symm knots" can be selected for calibration; If you plan to use the ISP ALSC function, check "ALSC uniform..."; If "Automatic initial knot positioning" is checked, the ALSC function cannot be enabled in auto.json.
-1. Zone 4 selects the maximum calibration ratio of the center/corner;
+1. Region 4 selects the maximum calibration ratio of the center/corner;
-1. Zone 5 can set the compensation ratio of the corner (if it is set to 80%, it means that the brightness of the corner to be calibrated is 80% of the center brightness.);
+1. Region 5 can set the compensation ratio of the corner (if it is set to 80%, it means that the brightness of the corner to be calibrated is 80% of the center brightness.);
 1. Keep the other settings as default;
 1. Click "Start" to start calibration and save LSC data;
-1. Area 6 selects the calibrated LSC data to apply to the image, preview the calibration effect, and click "save image to file" to save the Png image under each light source.
+1. Region 6 selects the calibrated LSC data to apply to the image, preview the calibration effect, and click "save image to file" to save the Png image under each light source.

 Note: When setting the compensation ratio in step 5, it should be determined according to the severity of the shading of the lens.
 When the lens shading is very serious, the gain of the four corners of the picture compensation is very large, which is easy to cause the noise of the four corners to become larger.
 At this time, it is necessary to reduce the compensation ratio to achieve the purpose of optimizing the four-corner noise.